CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b3-REST-Ex2.md

 ---

-### Exercise 3: Exploring Cisco DNA Center REST API Example Use Cases
+### Exercise 2: Exploring Cisco DNA Center REST API Example Use Cases

 #### Objectives

 The objectives for this exercise are to:

-* Learn how to configure Cisco DNA Center REST API
+* Learn how to configure Cisco DNA Center REST API services
 * Explore REST API calls to Cisco DNA Center with Postman
 * Learn how to make REST API calls to Cisco DNA Center using Python

-[Cisco DNA Center](https://www.cisco.com/c/en/us/products/cloud-systems-management/dna-center/index.html) is the network management and command center for Cisco DNA, your intent-based network for the enterprise.
-With Cisco DNA Center, you can provision and configure all your network devices in minutes; use advanced analytics to proactively monitor, troubleshoot, and optimize your network; and integrate with third-party systems for improved operational processes.
+[Cisco DNA Center](https://www.cisco.com/c/en/us/products/cloud-systems-management/dna-center/index.html) is the network management and command center for Cisco DNA, the intent-based network for the enterprise.
+With Cisco DNA Center, you can provision and configure all of your network devices in minutes; use advanced analytics to proactively monitor, troubleshoot, and optimize your network; and integrate with third-party systems for improved operational processes.
 Third party integration, of course, is possible through APIs.

 Cisco DNA Center accepts REST API requests from authenticated users only.
 To authenticate to Cisco DNA Center, you must submit user credentials.
-A successful authentication returns an authorization token that you can use to issue subsequent requests.
-To request a token, use the HTTP `POST` method, then subsequent requests should contain the token in an HTTP `X-Auth-Token` header.
-The HTTP authentication type for the token request is `Basic`, then no authentication type is used for subsequent requests since the authorization token is included the HTTP header.
+A successful authentication returns an authorization token that you can use to make subsequent requests.
+To request a token, use the HTTP `POST` method, and Cisco DNA Center will respond with an authorization token.
+Subsequent requests should contain the authorization token in an HTTP `X-Auth-Token` header.

 The [Cisco DNA Center Developer Guide](https://developer.cisco.com/docs/dna-center/) is available on the Cisco DevNet website.
-The [Intent API](https://developer.cisco.com/site/dna-center-rest-api/?version=1.210) is also documented on the Cisco DevNet website.
+The Cisco DNA Center [Intent API](https://developer.cisco.com/site/dna-center-rest-api/?version=1.210) is also documented on the Cisco DevNet website.
 Cisco DNA Center API documentation is also available in software by navigating to `Platform` > `Developer Toolkit` from the Cisco DNA Center home page:

 ![Cisco DNA Center Developer Toolkit](assets/DNAC-01.png)